 This is the Hakuba edition of backcountry fields accessible from ski resorts.
 The selection was based on locations that have gates at the entrance to the backcountry (BC) and are officially approved by the ski resort.
 The book is based on comments from professional guides who provide BC guide services in those fields

-As introduced here, there are many backcountry ski fields accessible from ski resorts, but the fact that the starting point is an elevation reached by a ski resort lift means you'll suddenly be entering the depths of the mountains.
-Be fully aware of this and make thorough preparations and exercise the utmost caution.
-Be highly conscious of the precautions you should take, including proper backcountry skiing equipment, knowledge of mountain etiquette and risks, and managing your own health.
+As introduced here, there are many backcountry fields accessible from ski resorts, but starting from an altitude point reached by ski lifts means you'll be entering deep into the mountains right away.
+You need to be fully aware of this and make thorough preparations and take maximum precautions.
+Approach with a high level of awareness, including proper backcountry equipment, knowledge of mountain etiquette and risks, and managing your own health.

-The best way to safely explore the appeal of backcountry skiing is to join a backcountry guided tour.
-Before entering the backcountry, you can receive a lecture on the slopes on how to use the gear and how to ski off-piste.
-Having first explained that it's a smart choice to leave the management of the various risks present in the backcountry to professionals, let's take a look at some backcountry ski fields with lift access.
+To pursue the allure of backcountry skiing more safely, the best way is to participate in a backcountry guided tour.
+Before entering the backcountry, you can receive lectures on how to use your gear and how to ski off-piste.
+Having said that entrusting the management of the various risks present in the backcountry to professionals is a smart choice, let's look at backcountry fields accessible by lifts.

 Hakuba Area | HAKUBA VALLEY